Jeremiah-Katumo/week-six-ai-future/README.md

-# AgroAI
+# AgroAI Edge

-AgroAI is an end-to-end sensor data analytics and anomaly detection platform for agriculture and industrial IoT.
-It features a FastAPI backend for data ingestion, analytics, and machine learning, and a React frontend dashboard for real-time visualization and anomaly prediction.
+AgroAI Edge is a modular platform for real-time sensor data analytics and anomaly detection at the edge, designed for agriculture and industrial IoT deployments.
+It features a FastAPI backend for data ingestion, analytics, and machine learning, and a React-based dashboard for visualization and live anomaly prediction.

 ---

 ## Features

-- **Sensor Data Ingestion:** Collect and store readings from various sensor types.
+- **Edge Sensor Data Ingestion:** Collect and store readings from various edge-deployed sensors.
-- **Analytics:** View statistics such as average temperature, humidity, and recent anomalies.
+- **Real-Time Analytics:** View statistics such as average temperature, humidity, and recent anomalies.
-- **Machine Learning:** Train and evaluate anomaly detection models.
+- **On-Device Machine Learning:** Train and evaluate anomaly detection models at the edge.
-- **Anomaly Prediction:** Predict anomalies in real-time using ensemble ML models.
+- **Live Anomaly Prediction:** Predict anomalies in real-time using ensemble ML models.
 - **Interactive Dashboard:** Visualize sensor data, analytics, and prediction results.
+- **Configurable via .env:** Easily adapt to different environments and deployments.

 ---